 It should come as no surprise that both of these series have some pretty loyal fans — there’s even a decent amount of overlap between them — but, as you know, we don’t do ties here.
 We pick winners.
 Even in worlds full of losers.

 Imagine waking up one day from a coma and realizing the world has been taken over by flesh-eating zombies.
 That’s what happens to Sheriff’s Deputy Rick Grimes (Andrew Lincoln).
 If that sounds a little like the set-up to 28 Days Later, yep, that’s right.
 Hey, this is a zombie show.
 It’s about execution, not originality.
 For real.

-Without getting into all the details here, it’s been nominated for awards and had sensational ratings for a cable series, towering above the network’s two critics’ darlings, Mad Men and Breaking Bad, in viewership.
-It’s finishing up its second season even as you read this and has been renewed for a third.
+Without getting into all the details here, it’s been nominated for awards and had sensational ratings for a cable series, initially towering above the network’s two critics’ darlings, Mad Men and Breaking Bad, in viewership, and remaining a powerhouse even now.

 These zombies that have taken over the world get the nickname of “Walkers.”
 They just shuffle along at their own speed.
 They’re not fast like they are in 28 Days Later or I Am Legend; they’re just persistent and very, very common.
 You can cut the legs off one and he’ll just keep coming at you, dragging what’s left of his body by his hands.
 The only way you can stop them (remember, they’re already the walking dead) is to put a bullet, knife, hatchet or some other instrument of destruction through their skull.
 Like our friend in the picture to the left, there’s not much they like more in life than a good, bloody human body party to gnash on.
 Oh, and if they bite you?
 Well, you turn into one of them.
 Game over.